bcgov/bowron-ssn/README.md

 ### Goals/Roadmap

 The goal of this project is to use the modelled temperature records along with environmental and topographic variables to predict bull trout density in the Bowron watershed under various conditions and climate scenarios.
+We also experiment with R's geospatial capacities by conducting a series of geoprocessing and outputting resultant maps.

 ### Getting Help or Reporting an Issue